ibrazug/kinderseg/README.md

 - At least 5 GB of RAM
 - GPU
-- a valid FreeSurfer license** you can get one for free by clicking [here](https://surfer.nmr.mgh.harvard.edu/registration.html).
+- a valid FreeSurfer license: you can get one for free by clicking [here](https://surfer.nmr.mgh.harvard.edu/registration.html).

 #### Usage
 1. **Download this repository** by clicking [here](https://github.com/ibrazug/kinderseg/archive/refs/heads/main.zip).